lawrencegripper/azbrowse/docs/commandline/azbrowse.md

       --demo                  run in demo mode to filter sensitive output --fuzzer int            run fuzzer (optionally specify the duration in minutes) (default -1) -h, --help                  help for azbrowse
-  -n, --navigate string       (optional) navigate to resource by resource ID -r, --resume                (optional) resume navigating from your last session -s, --subscription string   (optional) specify a subscription to load
+  -m, --mouse                 (optional) enable mouse support.
+Note this disables normal text selection in the terminal -n, --navigate string       (optional) navigate to resource by resource ID -r, --resume                (optional) resume navigating from your last session -s, --subscription string   (optional) specify a subscription to load